Descent (2007 film): Plot

-After this, Maya then allows Adrian to rape Jared for several minutes.
-He taunts Jared psychologically for becoming once again physically aroused by the assault and "making a mess" over himself.
-Adrian echoes the slurs Jared said to Maya.
-As Jared gives up struggling against Adrian's assault and goes slack, Adrian then asks Maya if "everything's alright now."
-She turns to Adrian starts silently crying tears of joy.
-The movie then ends as the screen fades black.
+Maya then allows Adrian to rape Jared for several minutes as she also briefly stimulates him.
+Adrian taunts Jared psychologically for becoming once again physically aroused as he is assaulted and for "making a mess" over himself.
+Adrian echoes the slurs Jared said to Maya as well as using his own taunts.
+As Jared gives up struggling against Adrian's assault, Adrian then asks Maya if "everything's alright now."
+She silently turns to Adrian and is seen to be crying, possibly indicating that this has not truly helped her get over what happened to her.
+This is further implied when Maya thinks to herself, "I need to get over it.
+I know it, and I will".
+The film then ends as the screen fades black.